Zachary Smith Reynolds: Divorce and remarriage

-On August 26, 1931, Smith had his Savoia-Marchetti plane hauled aboard the Cunard liner and sailed to Southampton, then flying to London, to begin his 1931 round-the-world flight.
+On August 26, 1931, Smith had his Savoia-Marchetti plane hauled aboard the Cunard liner and sailed to Southampton, England, then flying to London, to begin his 1931 round-the-world flight.
 However, he contracted the flu while staying in a London hotel.
 Newspapers quoted alleged despondent letters said to have been sent to Holman while he was horribly ill: "I have been sick.
 I don't know what's the matter, but I never felt more like dying in a long time."
 Another alleged letter dated to September cabled her: "Why return now?
 Meet you later — but suicide is preferable.
 This is the last cable.
 Love, Smith," and another of the alleged same day: "Darling Angel.
 I would gladly come home if you were not going on with the show.
 I'll gladly give up this trip or anything I have to devote all my time to you, if you would do the same for me.
 If I get to the point where I simply cannot stand it without you for another minute, well, there's the old Mauser with a few cartridges in it.
 I guess I've had my inning.
 It's time another team went to bat."
 In their book The Gilded Leaf, biographers Patrick Reynolds and Shachtman speculate that Reynolds' purported repeated references to suicide were a form of emotional manipulation to obtain affection from Holman.